Primary Care Teamwork

 Illness or Injury

 When you have an unexpected illness or injury, we recommend beginning with a phone call to Internal Medicine.
+A nurse will call you back to discuss your symptoms.
 If you need to come in, we can offer you a same-day or next-day appointment that is convenient for you with your primary care clinician or a member of his or her team.

 In some cases, you may be advised to come to our Acute Care Department or to Specialty Services.
 After-hours and weekends, the triage nurses in Acute Care are always available by phone and can help you determine if you need to come in for an evaluation.